McConnell pulls rival Rick Scott off powerful Commerce Committee

 “What did he expect?” the lawmaker said.

-McConnell replaced Scott, Lee and Sen. Ron Johnson (R-Wis.), a conservative who left the panel to take a coveted seat on the Finance Committee, with three freshmen: Sens.
-Ted Budd (R-N.C.), Eric Schmitt (R-Mo.) and J.D.
-Vance (R-Ohio).
+McConnell replaced Scott, Lee and Sen. Ron Johnson (R-Wis.), a conservative who left the panel to take a coveted seat on the Finance Committee, with three first-term GOP senators: Sens.
+Ted Budd (N.C.), Eric Schmitt (Mo.) and J.D.
+Vance (Ohio).

 Scott asked at a Senate Republican conference lunch meeting who made the decision to remove him from the Commerce Committee and was informed that McConnell alone made the decision.